jeff-hykin/better-cpp-syntax/README.md

 </p>

 ### Like this extension?
-- Do Live Code Sharing?
+- Do ive Code Sharing?
 Check out [Duckly](https://marketplace.visualstudio.com/items?itemName=gitduck.code-streaming)!
 Not only does it work cross-editors (live Intellij <-> PyCharm <-> VS Code) but this C++ extension is proudly sponsored by Duckly.
 - You'll probably like this as well: [The Better Syntax Megapack](https://marketplace.visualstudio.com/items?itemName=jeff-hykin.better-syntax)

 # What does this do?